Colin-de-Seroux/temporal-model-hybridization/ai/tgnn/README.md

-# Befure using tgnn project
+# Before using tgnn project

 placed in /tgnn :